ZakirG/generative-daw/README.md

 npm install
 ng serve --open
 ```
-A tab will then open in your default web browser at localhost:4200.
+A tab will automatically open in your default web browser at localhost:4200.

-#### Current functionalities:
+#### Current features:
-- Ability to generate & play back random melodies or chord progressions in a scale of your choice
+- Generate & play back random melodies or chord progressions in a scale of your choice
-- Ability to create/delete tracks and edit their notes in a resizable piano roll pane
+- Create/delete tracks and edit notes in a resizable piano roll pane
-- A control bar with tempo selection, play/pause buttons, scale & tonic selection
+- Modify project tempo, scale, & tonic

 #### Overview of technologies used:
 - The client-side audio-manipulation application is an Angular app that uses the WebAudio API
 - The server-side generative-composition tools are Python 3 in a Flask framework
 - The frontend layout makes use of Bootstrap 4, glyphicons from Bootstrap 3, and CSS3
-- The client-side tests use the Jasmine framework and Karma test runner
+- Client-side tests use the Jasmine framework and Karma test runner

-#### Project goals for version 0.01:
-- A responsive, mobile-friendly interface
+#### Possible future features:
+- Ability to download the state of all tracks in the application as a single multi-instrument MIDI file
 - Chord generation informed by chord leading charts, diatonic chord groups, and voice leading principles
 - Melody generation informed by stable/unstable tone analysis, structural tone/embellishment principles
 - Rhythm generation informed by selections of culturally specific macro-rhythms (clave 3/2, clave 2/3, reggaeton bounce, trap rhythms, ...)
-- Ability to download the state of all tracks in the application as a single multi-instrument MIDI file
 - Unit tests for the Flask/Python backend
-- Frontend tests with Jasmine & Karma

-#### Project goals for a possible version 0.02:
 - Draggable and resizable piano roll notes with http://interactjs.io/
 - A lyric generator that responds to drawn melodies using an Hidden Markov Model
 - Machine learning algorithms applied to a dataset of MIDI files from pop music

+#### Resources:
-Credit to <a href='https://ankursethi.in/2016/01/13/build-a-sampler-with-angular-2-webaudio-and-webmidi-lesson-1-introduction-to-the-webaudio-api/'>Ankur Sethi</a>
+- Credit to <a href='https://ankursethi.in/2016/01/13/build-a-sampler-with-angular-2-webaudio-and-webmidi-lesson-1-introduction-to-the-webaudio-api/'>Ankur Sethi</a>
-for their examples on audio manipulation in Angular; code snippets of theirs are used in this application.
+for their examples on audio manipulation in Angular.
+Code snippets of theirs are used in this application.

-Parts of the interface are inspired by Logic Pro X.
+This project's interface is based on Logic Pro X.